MHRA/products/medicines/web/copy/about.md

 Summaries of Product Characteristics (SPCs) are a description of a medicinal product’s properties and the conditions attached to its use.
-A PIL will be based on an SPC.
+A PIL will be based on a SPC.

 We publish the most up-to-date information for a medicine according to its licence history.

-PILs can be updated several times during the product’s lifecycle,so the leaflet a patient gets with their medicine could be different to the one found here.
+PILs can be updated several times during the product’s lifecycle, so the leaflet a patient gets with their medicine could be different to the one found here.